 Not sure about this SEO stuff?
 Here is a related post: Top 9 SEO Tips

 When I was first starting out with blogging and SEO, I was all about the Htags (heading tags), low hanging fruit keywords (long tail keywords) and making sure my alt text for images was a decent description for the visually impaired.
 Annnndddddd that was about it.

 Now I know that there are other awesome tips that can help boost your rank on google quicker, make your content easier to read, understand, and share and make navigating your website easier for new visitors.

 Applying these tips will have an immediate effect on your SEO and we all want those quick wins to boost engagement.
 Who doesn’t want to improve their SEO?
 Pin this post or bookmark it to read later 🙂

-Make your website easy to navigate by setting up a hierarchy for your blog posts.
+The most important of the 10 easy SEO wins is to make your website easy to navigate.
+Set up a hierarchy for your blog posts to make it simple for visitors to find what they need.
 Create pages for each tab in your home page.
 Nest related categories into these pages using sub-headings to sort as appropriate.
 See my crude example below and don’t hate me because it sucks.

 Tab/Topic #1 Tab/Topic #2 Tab/Topic #3 Tab/Topic #4